robinhood/faust/docs/userguide/tasks.rst

     http://localhost:6066/count/

-Your workers may have arbitrary views, and it's up to you what they provide.
+Your workers may have an arbitrary number of views, and it's up to you what they provide.
+Just like other web apps they can communicate with Redis, SQL databases, and so on.

-They could be communicating with Redis, or an SQL database just like other web apps.
-You may decide to develop your web app directly in the Faust workers, or you may decide to keep your normal web server separate from your Faust workers.
-The choice is up to you, but you can definitely create very complicated systems very easily, by keeping everything in a Faust app.
+You can decide to develop your web app directly in the Faust workers, or you may choose to keep your regular web server separate from your Faust workers.

+The choice is yours, but you can unquestionably create complex systems quickly, just by putting everything in a single Faust app.

 Exposing Tables
 ---------------

-One common need, is to expose table values in a web view.
+A frequent requirement is the ability to expose table values in a web view, and while this is likely to be built-in to Faust in the future, you will have to implement this manually for now.

-Since tables are routed by key, and the data for one key may exist on a specific worker instance, you need to reroute the request to the instance having that partition, using the ``@app.table_route`` decorator.
+Tables are partitioned by key, and data for any specific key will exist on a particular worker instance.
+You can use the ``@app.table_route`` decorator to reroute the request to the worker holding that partition.

-First we define our table, and the agent that reads the stream and populates the table:
+We define our table, and an agent reading from the stream to populate the table:

 .. sourcecode:: python